 1. Creativity Trumps Book-Smarts Every Time

 “Imagination is more important than knowledge.” – Albert Einstein

 The greatest minds are not filled with facts, but creativity.
-The ease-of-access in the information age has eliminated any need for people who fill their brains with facts that could be discovered VIA a simple internet search.
+The ease of access in the information age has eliminated the need for people to fill their brains with facts.
 Those who innovate will rise above those who regurgitate.

 “If you obey all the rules you miss all the fun.” – Katharine Hepburn

 Why should you follow a list of rules without questioning their validity?
 You shouldn’t.

 Policies and procedures do have their place in large organizations in various situations sure.